 The leg kick will control the body position in the water, while the arm cycle will provide the propulsive force.
 The timing between the two is vital to the efficiency of the given stroke to provide a greater speed through the water with minimum wasted energy.

-Finally, breathing technique should be analysed to ensure that when you breathe your overall technique is not disrupted in any way that would cause a breakdown in efficiency.
+Finally, breathing technique should be analysed to ensure that when you breathe, your overall technique is not disrupted in any way that would cause a breakdown of efficiency.